DaringGames/DareToConsent/README.md

 This game was inspired by a conversation with my school-age children, in which they were telling me how they would improve various board games.
 I jokingly challenged them to improve spin-the-bottle, and they answered that they would improve it by banning it!

 Upon reflection, I realized that there are a lot of things wrong with spin-the-bottle and similar games such as truth-or-dare.
 I wondered if it was possible to update these games to keep the excitement while losing the pressure.
 I challenged myself to make a dare game that values enthusiastic consent, and can be as tame or as exciting as the players want it to be.
 Shoeless Winkers is the result.

+\* My placeholder artwork is a combination of hand-drawn, public domain, and AI-generated.
+Once I am completely satisfied with the gameplay I'll look into better art.